 Like many, I also inaccurately assumed that I needed to deliver my stand-up comedy material in the “role” of what I thought a comedian should be on stage.

-In other words, when I first started performing, I did so doing my internal impression of what I thought a comedian should look like, act like and deliver their material.
+In other words, when I first started performing, I did so doing my internal impression of what I thought a comedian should look like, act like and how they should deliver their material.

 In retrospect I can say with great certainty that this assumption resulted in my paper written jokes coming across to audiences as hugely phony and contrived no matter how prepared I was to deliver that material.